TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 #### Growing and Shrinking

-The `flex` property is actually a shorthand for 3 properties that you can set on a flex-item.
+The `display: flex` declaration is actually a shorthand for 3 properties that you can set on a flex-item.
 These properties affect how flex-items size themselves within their container.
 You've seen some shorthand properties before, but we haven't officially defined them yet.

-> Shorthand properties are CSS properties that let you set the values of multiple other CSS properteis simultaneously.
+> Shorthand properties are CSS properties that let you set the values of multiple other CSS properties simultaneously.
 Using a shorthand property, you can write more concise (and often more readable) stylesheets, saving time and energy.
 > Source: [Shorthand properties on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties)

 In this case, `flex` is actually a shorthand for `flex-grow`, `flex-shrink` and `flex-basis`.